Getting Started

 To install the CLI, first clone the a2rchi repo:

 This will install A2rchi's dependencies as well as a local CLI tool.
-You should be able to see that it is installed using the which
+You should be able to see that it is installed with

 Secrets